guushoekman/udacity/README.md

-# Pixel Art Maker Project
+# Udacity projects

-For Udacity Front-End Web Developer Nanodegree Program
+For the Front-End Web Developer Nanodegree Program